 When it comes to re-sale or pre-construction there is no clear-cut answer but when it comes to making a good investment in the Toronto pre-construction market, there are certain factors that contribute to higher returns.
 This is where working with a pre-construction real estate agent who’s well versed in pre-construction is invaluable.

 When it comes to finding a good quality pre-construction investment, their ability to know which builders are reputable and which layouts will rent (and later sell) for a premium are huge in choosing a good investment.

 Having the foresight and ability to recognize which neighbourhoods are expected to take off over the next few years can help you to find opportunities that may even have profit built in on signing.
 If a new condo is being added to an area where inventory is low and is expected to remain low, those deals hold promise as they’re likely to be priced lower than those in areas with lots of inventory but will likely see quick market growth in the years to come.

-Remember, real estate is a long-term investment.
+Remember, real estate is a long-term investment, you should always try to hold your pre-construction condo investment.
 If your goal is equity gains — whether resale or pre-construction — expect to hold your property for at least six or seven years.
 This will protect your investment and allow enough time to generate a healthy return — especially in Toronto’s high performing condo market.
 New build condos will boost resale values of their neighbouring buildings, provided you buy the right product.

 If you’re looking to make money quick and are thinking of flipping pre-construction condos in Toronto you’ll want to check out this article we wrote.